augnustin/target_blank-toggler/readme.md

 # `target="_blank"`-toggler

-This extension was developped along with this [blog post](https://augustin-riedinger.fr/en/resources/thoughts-on-target-blank/).
+This extension was developped during the redaction of this [blog post](https://augustin-riedinger.fr/en/resources/thoughts-on-target-blank/).
+Go read it to get full-context.

 You can download it in official registries: